The Similarities Between MDs and NDs

 Actually, even their studies look similar for the first two years, although there are differences.

 Naturopaths spend nearly 30% more time in a classroom setting.
 That means they go more in-depth on anatomy, physiology, orthopedics and most systems of the body.
-And they spend a huge chunk of time on nutrition, which MDs barely even touch.
+And they spend a few hundred hours on nutrition while MDs are close to zero.

 But medical doctors spend much more time on surgery and radiology (e.g. x-rays and ultrasounds).